Chagas IgG

 Additional Information

-• All Positive, Equivocal, and Inconclusive serum specimens will be forwarded to the CDC for confirmatory testing.
+• All inconclusive and equivocal serum specimens will be forwarded to CDC for additional testing.

-• Serum specimens preferred as the CDC does not accept plasma specimens for confirmatory testing.
+• Serum specimens are preferred; CDC does not accept plasma specimens for Chagas testing.